When it comes to monetization of blog content, the first option that bloggers consider for good reasons is Google AdSense.

 - Your blog must contain freshly updated content

-- Media.net only allows blogs whose major traffic is from United States, United Kingdom or Canada
+- Media.net only allows blogs whose major traffic is from the United States, United Kingdom or Canada

 - Your blog in no way infringes on third party intellectual property rights of others